 We’ll keep you posted if this changes in the future.

 Until then, mobile browsing runs silky smooth, and the UI is fine-tuned for smaller screens.

 Cadre is regarded as one of the more reputable real estate crowdfunding platforms of its kind.

-However, they have raised more than $135 million thanks to a bevy of top private investors ranging from Goldman Sachs to the Ford Foundation.
+It has raised more than $135 million thanks to a bevy of top private investors ranging from Goldman Sachs to the Ford Foundation.

-Due to its extensive due diligence processes, incentive structure, and the personal stakes held by its employees in every deal, Cadre touts a highly reputable platform where accredited investors can regularly capitalize on real estate investing opportunities.
+Due to its extensive due diligence processes, incentive structure, and the personal stakes held by its employees in every deal, Cadre touts a highly reputable platform where accredited investors can capitalize on real estate investing opportunities.

 The gross distributions to investors using the real estate crowdfunding platform tops the $168 million mark.

 Additionally, Cadre reports an 18.2% historical rate of return each year.